Dr Claire E. L. Smith

 Profile

-I currently work as part of a collaborative project between the Faculties of Medicine and Health, Chemistry and Biological Sciences that aims to increase understanding of the role of intrinsic disorder in protein-protein interactions and regulation of activity.
-This project uses the cell signalling hub protein, aurora kinase A (AURKA), as a model protein to study intrinsic disorder.
+My previous work was as part of a collaborative project between the Faculties of Medicine and Health, Chemistry and Biological Sciences that aimed to increase understanding of the role of intrinsic disorder in protein-protein interactions and regulation of activity.
+This project used the cell signalling hub protein, aurora kinase A (AURKA), as a model protein to study intrinsic disorder.

-My previous role was a collaborative project between the Faculties of Medicine and Health and Chemistry that aimed to identify compounds with the ability to restore the occurrence and efficient function of primary cilia in diseases where they are reduced in abundance and/or defective.
+Another previous role was a collaborative project between the Faculties of Medicine and Health and Chemistry that aimed to identify compounds with the ability to restore the occurrence and efficient function of primary cilia in diseases where they are reduced in abundance and/or defective.
 This was funded by Action Medical Research and utilised high throughput screening methods and a variety of in vitro testing platforms.
 Two large chemical libraries (totalling 2,160 compounds) were the starting point to try to identify an effective starting chemical for downstream pre-clinical testing for a variety of ciliopathies.
+One class of compounds were highlighted by this research for further development.

 I also used CRISPR-Cas9 gene editing to make stem cell models of disease and differentiated these models into kidney organoids for pre-clinical drug testing.
 Outputs from this project led to the award of a grant from Kidney Research UK to continue study of the group of compounds identified in additional kidney organoid models of disease.